ys-chung/tofu/README.md

 npm install
 ```

 <sub>This project uses [PP Mori](https://pangrampangram.com/products/mori), a commercial typeface that is **not included** in this repository.
-This command places the necessary private files before dev/build.</sub>
+You must supply your own `PREP_URL` environment variable to this command to place the necessary private files before dev/build.</sub>

 ```bash
 PREP_URL=https://example.com npm run prep